 Practical, spacious and well equipped, these are the best MPVs you can buy right now.

-The advantages for passengers were clear to see, with a raised roofline, higher seating, huge windows and plenty of interior space adding comfort and practicality.
+The advantages for passengers were clear to see: a raised roofline, higher seating, huge windows and plenty of interior space meant large amounts of comfort and practicality.
 Getting in and out was easy and there was a light and airy atmosphere inside.
-The open space made it easier for parents to keep an eye on children in the back, while a big windscreen was ideal for holiday games of I-Spy to help journeys pass more quickly.
+The open space made it easier for parents to keep an eye on children in the back, while the extra all-round space meant plenty of room for all the luggage a family could need.

-MPV sales picked up pace in the 1990s as mainstream manufacturers launched their models; MPVs like the Ford Galaxy and Vauxhall Zafira.
+MPV sales picked up pace in the 1990s as more and more mainstream manufacturers launched their cars into the market, including the Ford Galaxy and Vauxhall Zafira.
 The latter was hugely influential, creating the mould for compact seven-seat people carriers with clever seating arrangements.
 Its Flex7 seating allowed the third row to fold neatly into the boot floor when not needed – a selling point that saved space and is now shared with a multitude of MPVs and SUVs.

 The Vauxhall Zafira lacked the style of modern MPVs like the Renault Scenic with its 20-inch alloy wheels, but it pioneered many of the design features of the best people carriers available today.
 It shared its chassis and engines with the Vauxhall Astra, so it drove like a smaller vehicle and had similar performance and running costs to a hatchback.

-MPVs continue to come in different sizes, with plenty offering five seats, three ISOFIX points and more space than a similarly sized hatchback, while others offer seven seats.
+MPVs continue to come in different sizes, with plenty offering up to seven seats, multiple ISOFIX points and much more space than a similarly sized hatchback.
 The very largest even offer eight or more seats.
-Many customers are moving towards SUVs instead of MPVs, but MPVs are still usually more versatile.
+Many customers are moving towards SUVs, such as the Volvo XC90, instead of MPVs for people carrying needs, but MPVs are still usually more versatile.
 Check out our guide to the best large SUVs if you’re happy to sacrifice a little practicality for some extra style.

 Practical, spacious and well equipped, these are the best MPVs you can buy right now.

-The VW Touran is the smaller sibling of the VW Sharan.
-Like that model, what it loses in design flair and driving excitement, it more than makes up for in practicality, which really counts here.
+The VW Touran is not the most exciting car in terms of appearance or driving flair, but it more than makes up for this in practicality, which really counts here.
 Despite its relatively compact exterior size – it’s a little longer and wider than a Golf – the Touran has seven seats, although truth be told, the rearmost seats are only suitable for occasional short journeys; it’s better as an extremely spacious five-seater.

 It’s a similar proposition to the BMW 2 Series Active Tourer, although that’s more flexible and has a seven-seat Gran Tourer version.
 From behind the wheel it feels exactly like the A-Class, both in terms of its driving experience and its luxurious interior.
-We’d recommend the B200 petrol engine if you’re mainly going to drive around town or the B200 d if you plan to go further afield or load the car full.
+We’d recommend the B200 petrol engine if you’re mainly going to drive around town or the B200 d if you plan to go further afield.

 Despite its size and seven-seat layout, the BMW 2 Series Gran Tourer actually shares its chassis, engines and front-wheel-drive layout with MINI.
 That’s certainly no bad thing, as its engines are efficient and there’s a plug-in hybrid version (of the five-seat Active Tourer), too.
 While it’s good to drive, it’s not the thrill machine you might expect, but that’s missing the point of the car.

-There’s space inside for seven adults, although it’s a bit of a pinch in the third row.
-The boot is a good size and shape with the third-row seats folded.
-This is far from the cheapest MPV on the market, but the extensive equipment list, even for the entry-level model, goes some way towards compensating for that.
+There’s space inside for seven adults, although it’s a bit of a pinch in the third row, and the boot is a good size and shape with the third-row seats folded.
+This is far from the cheapest MPV on the market, but the extensive standard equipment list goes some way towards compensating for that.

 A van-based MPV is one of the most versatile cars on sale, and they’ve really come on leaps and bounds in the last few years.
-Our favourite is the sharply styled Peugeot Rifter, which combines an off-road-style design with a colossal boot and a similarly large amount of headroom.
+One of our favourites is the sharply styled Peugeot Rifter, which combines an off-road-style design with a colossal boot and a similarly large amount of headroom.